 If you like it a bit soupier like you see here above then serve and eat immediately.

-Looking for more easy Instant Pot recipes your family will love?
+Looking for more Instant Pot pasta recipes your family will love?

 - 1 c elbow macaroni uncooked